 [Regulation 249 amended in Gazette 28 Jun 2002 p.
 3028.]

-250. Referral of decision for independent review
+250. Decision by Board on review, referral of to tribunal

 Subject to the Superannuation (Resolution of Complaints) Act 1993 of the Commonwealth a person aggrieved by a decision of the Board on a review under section 13(1) of the Act may refer the decision to the Superannuation Complaints Tribunal established by that Act by making a complaint in accordance with that Act.

-251. Documents and information
+251. Documents and information, form of etc.

 (1) An application, approval, certificate, determination, direction, notice, notification, report, request, return or statement made or given for the purposes of the Act must be made or given in writing.